-On October 3, 2016, CIM announced that it had optioned its Mont Sorcier Vanadium - Iron - Titanium project in Roy Township, Quebec, 18 km east of the Town of Chibougamau to Vanadium One Iron Corp. (formerly Vanadium One Energy Corp.) ("Vanadium One").
+On October 3, 2016, CIM announced that it had optioned its Mont Sorcier Vanadium - Iron - Titanium project in Roy Township, Québec, 18 km east of the Town of Chibougamau to Vanadium One Iron Corp. (formerly Vanadium One Energy Corp.) ("Vanadium One").
 On October 14, 2016, a final agreement was concluded.
 Under the agreement, Vanadium One agreed to:

-- issue 2,750,000 Vanadium One common shares to CIM (shares issued on November 21, 2016 at a deemed price of \$0.175 per share), - pay \$150,000 in cash after completing a financing for minimum gross proceeds of \$500,000 (payment was made on March 1, 2017), - incur exploration expenses of \$1 million within 24 months, as well as

-• accept a 2% GMR on all mineral production from the Mont Sorcier property.
+- issue 2,750,000 Vanadium One common shares to CIM (shares issued on November 21, 2016 at a deemed price of \$0.175 per share), - pay \$150,000 in cash after completing a financing for minimum gross proceeds of \$500,000 (payment was made on March 1, 2017), - incur exploration expenses of \$1 million within 24 months, as well as - accept a 2% GMR to CIM on all mineral production from the Mont Sorcier property (payable now by Voyager).

-On the same time, Globex also announced that the 3% GMR on a number of claims related to the Mont Sorcier project had been reduced to 1% but extended to claims acquired by CIM in 2016 and therefore applicable to the entire historical mineral deposit.
+At the same time, Globex announced that the 3% GMR on a number of claims related to the Mont Sorcier project had been reduced to 1% (payable now by Voyager) but extended to claims acquired by CIM in 2016 and therefore applicable to the entire historical mineral deposit.

-On January 9 2019, Vanadium One has earned a 100% interest in the Corporation's Mont Sorcier Iron/Titanium/Vanadium property by meeting the one-million-dollar exploration expenditure requirement and paying CIM the cash and shares per the contract (paid in previous year).
+On January 9, 2019, Vanadium One earned a 100% interest in the Corporation's Mont Sorcier Iron/Titanium/Vanadium property by meeting the \$1 million exploration expenditure requirement and paying CIM the cash and shares per the contract (paid in previous year).
 The large Mont Sorcier Iron/Titanium/Vanadium Zone has very low titanium content in Davis Tube Magnetic concentrates.
 This is an important metallurgical advantage when treating and recovering vanadium from this type of deposit.